boazbk/tcs/lec_06a_universality.md

 >_"All problems in computer science can be solved by another level of indirection"_,  attributed to David Wheeler.

+>"The programmer is in the unique position that ... he has to be able to think in terms of conceptual hierarchies that are much deeper than a single mind ever needed to face before.", Edsger Dijkstra, "On the cruelty of really teaching computing science", 1988.

 One of the most significant results we showed for NAND programs is the notion of _universality_: that a NAND program can evaluate other NAND programs.
 However, there was a significant caveat in this notion.
 To evaluate a NAND program of $s$ lines, we needed to use a bigger number of lines than $s$.